research-software-directory/RSD-as-a-service/codemeta/README.md

 You can then access the service on http://localhost:8000/v3/

 You can also use an IDE to build and run it more easily.

+# Scrapers

+Still under development.

+When running the RSD, the `codemeta` container must also run (note that this scraper is _not_ part of the `scrapers` service).
+This is the default, no action needed, but don't use `--scale codemeta=0`.

+The scraper currently does _not_ run automatically.
+You can run it with `docker compose exec codemeta scraper-4tu`